‘ Harvard Growth Lab Latest Forecasts’ combined with

 1. Whether you are planning to enter a new market or expand into a new category, a wealth of on-the-ground experience in the target country and region can help brands make business decisions from scratch.
 From the initial feasibility study to the final Go-to-Market strategy,

+on-the-ground experience will ensure that brands make the most of in-depth cultural, socio-economic and linguistic insights when developing their localisation initiatives, guaranteeing that they diversify their products and services and innovate in ways that are truly beneficial to local consumers.
 2. What works in other markets may not necessarily work in new ones.
 The key is to understand the new market from multiple perspectives and define a roadmap for success on a case-by-case basis.
 To mitigate risk, brands entering new markets must mine data from multiple sources, including market developments, competitor landscape, local and global trends, consumer perceptions and needs.
 With this information, brands can gain insights into the current and future direction of the market, as well as the impact of their entry, innovation, pricing and promotions.
+3. On-the-ground experience and an accurate understanding of local market conditions can give a brand a head start in developing a successful market entry strategy.
+2024 will require brands to be flexible and responsive to fast-changing consumer behaviours, market instability and competitive landscapes.
+Rushing to develop a strategy that delivers an ultra-high ROI during the initial planning phase may result in little success.
+In 2024, ensuring that relevant data-based insights are readily available will be critical for brands to identify opportunities and address challenges.